-You should consult with your own tax advisor regarding the special rules that apply to each type of registered plan, including whether or not a particular security of Counsel Global Fixed Income would be a prohibited investment for your registered plan.
-It is your responsibility to determine the tax consequences to you and your registered plan or establishing the registered plan and causing it to invest in the Fund.
+You should consult your own tax advisor regarding the special rules that apply to each type of registered plan, including whether or not a particular security of a Fund would be a prohibited investment for your registered plan.
+It is your responsibility to determine the tax consequences to you and your registered plan of establishing the registered plan and causing it to invest in a Fund.
 Neither we nor the Fund assume any liability to you as a result of making the securities of the Fund available for investment within registered plans.